GenRockeR/freeradius/README.md

 * MAC-based auth MAC

 devices (MACs) per user can not be blacklisted, they should just be removed from the list of MACs.
 This is rationalized as either a device is 'bad' and needs to be removed OR the user is using a device and the user should be blacklisted until the problem is resolved

 ---

-## Implementation Details

-### Current

-We are using: [peap](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol)+[mschapv2](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol#PEAPv0_with_EAP-MSCHAPv2) (no CA validation).

-### Flow

-1. The user does not enter credentials - the switch will send a request (on behalf of the system) to do MAC-based authentication
-2. The user does enter credentials - those credentials will be accepted/rejected, if rejected go-to 1

-Unauthenticated users are assigned no VLAN by radius and will be, by the networking backbone, assigned to a VLAN with restricted connection for troubleshooting/requests only.

-### Analysis

-We are able to review information about accounting (e.g. Start/Stop) to see connection information (e.g. packets/octets).
-See what devices are connecting over certain ports and switches (and by which user).
-Generate statistics and/or review stats over accepts/rejects/etc.

-### Future

-* Distribute the CA cert that freeradius uses; however, it is only minimally correct (it is correct-enough for inner-tunnel in freeradius) and becomes a management problem
-* Limit further port authorization at the freeradius endpoint to switch + port (or similar)
-* Perform functions based on being wired or wireless

----